Above is our regular class timetable for Y1CO.

 Each week children will receive a homework folder.
-This will contain phonics based spellings, a piece of Maths homework, a piece of English homework and times tables (2x, 5x, 10x) to practice.
 This folder is to be returned each week on Wednesday and homework will be sent out on Fridays.

 Reading is so important in Year 1, we would love it if you could try to read at home at least 3 times a week.
 Children can read their own books from home too.
-Just let us know you have read at home by writing in your child's planner.
+Just let us know you have read at home by writing in your child's reading journal.

 We have a cursive handwriting policy and children learn to write in this style.
 There are lots of practise sheets online for cursive handwriting, but if you can not find them, please ask a Year 1 member of staff.

 A key target for year 1 children is to be able to count forwards and backwards to 100 from any given number, so lots of counting practise at home.
 Also children need to be able to write the numbers 1-20 as words.

 Year 1's topic for Autumn term is 'Wonderful Wigan'.

 Following our phonics screening meeting held for parents (21/01/2019) please find the power point attached from the session which details the phonics screening test 2019.